-My following remarks neglect consciously (considering the scope of this journal) the central concern of Milz’s book as a social biography of a Jewish academic between Imperial Germany and the fall of the “Third Reich”.
-Her approach is expressly indebted to Siegfried Kracauers concept of “Gesellschaftsbiographie”.
-As a “social biography” it claims to contrast with traditional accounts who restrict themselves to describing the life of Süßheim, and thus resemble – in Kracauers words – photographic portraits.
-Following the footsteps of the author of Jacques Offenbach und das Paris seiner Zeit, her book is even more ambitious than Kracauer's panorama of the capitale du monde during the Second Empire, since Süßheim's lifespan includes the Kaiserreich (with Royal Bavaria), the Republic of Weimar, and the rise and fall of the Nazis.
-Her tragic hero spent, in addition to his academic years in Germany, a decisive period in the Ottoman capital (1902-06) and his late, though still productive years in Republican Turkey (1941-47).
-Kracauer's venue is populated with members of the aristocracy, high bourgeoisie, and artists, Süßheim's contemporaries are mostly “Orientals” and Orientalists of all nations, German and Ottoman civil and military servants, and last but not least members of his extended family.
+The remarks that follow consciously neglect, given the scope of this journal, the central concern of Milz’s book with a social biography of a Jewish academic between Imperial Germany and the fall of the Third Reich.
+Her approach is expressly indebted to Siegfried Kracauer’s concept of “social biography” (Gesellschaftsbiographie).
+As such, it claims to diverge from traditional accounts that restrict themselves to describing the life of Süßheim, and thus resemble, in Kracauer’s words, photographic portraits.
+Following in the footsteps of the author of Jacques Offenbach und das Paris seiner Zeit, her book is even more ambitious than Kracauer’s panorama of the capitale du monde during the Second Empire, since Süßheim’s lifespan includes the Kaiserreich (with Royal Bavaria), the Weimar Republic and the period of the Nazis’ rise and fall.
+Her tragic hero spent, in addition to his academic years in Germany, a crucial period in the Ottoman capital (1902–06) and his late though still productive years in Republican Turkey (1941–47).
+Kracauer’s Paris is populated with members of the aristocracy, the haute bourgeoisie and artists; Süßheim’s immediate peers are mostly “Orientals” and Orientalists of all nations, German and Ottoman civil and military servants and, last but not least, members of his extended family.

-Whereas Kracauer had after his flight to Paris no alternative but to write a book for the (hopefully) international market (without footnotes and theoretic considerations) Milz’ voluminous monography is an academic qualification thesis with a heavy but (admittedly very readable) load of references and considerations, sipping at the waters of many theories.
-The chapter “Biografischer Ansatz und Erkenntnisinteresse” (pp. 33-41) may serve as an introduction to the spirit of the book with a dose of Edward Said's critique of orientalism, feministic splitters, or Bourdieu's unavoidable article on the “illusion biographique” (1986).
-Thomas Bauer’s work on the culture of ambiguity is a more or less useful tool for Milz’s understanding of Süßheim’s personality and writings.
-More than 2000 footnotes confirm her impressive knowledge of sources and research literature in all relevant languages.
+Whereas Kracauer had no alternative after his flight to Paris but to write a book for what he hoped would be an international market (without footnotes and theoretical considerations), Milz’s voluminous monograph is a thesis submitted for an academic qualification with a heavy, though very readable, load of references and considerations, and sips at the waters of many theories.
+The chapter “Biografischer Ansatz und Erkenntnisinteresse” (pp. 33–41) serves as an introduction to the spirit of the book with a dose of Edward Said’s critique of Orientalism, feministic splitters, and Bourdieu’s unavoidable article on the illusion biographique (1986).
+Thomas Bauer’s work on the culture of ambiguity is also a fairly useful tool for understanding Milz’s perceptions of Süßheim’s personality and writings.
+More than 2,000 footnotes attest to her impressive knowledge of sources and research literature in all relevant languages.

 Her general conclusions remain sympathetically cautious.
-She concedes that it is impossible to do full justice to her protagonist, and seems to be closer to debates on “New Biography at the beginning of the twenty-first century” which abandoned the search of a basic nucleus and recognize the possibility of multiple, complex structure and intersectional identities.
-She claims even that Süßheim embodied the ideal of “Ambiguitätstoleranz”.
-Süßheims from time-to-time contradictory statements are partly the result of changing political conjunctures, personal opportunism or simply a shift of opinion.
-Whether attributions like tripartite identity (Stefan Zweig for Joseph Roth) are useful is beyond my horizon.
+She concedes that it is impossible to do full justice to her protagonist and seems to be closer to debates on “new biography at the beginning of the twenty-first century” which abandoned the search for a basic nucleus and recognised the possibility of multiple complex structures and intersectional identities.
+She even claims that Süßheim embodied the ideal of Ambiguitätstoleranz.
+Süßheim’s from time-to-time contradictory statements are partly the result of changing political conjunctures, personal opportunism or simply a shift of opinion.
+Whether attributions like tripartite identity (Stefan Zweig for Joseph Roth) are useful is beyond my remit here.

-The following pages cannot do sufficient justice to the contribution of Milz’s book to the history of the Ottoman world at the beginning of the twentieth century and to Persian and Turkish studies.
-Although the author herself emphasizes that she did not intend to contribute to the history of Islamic Studies, her biography is undoubtedly an important gain to more than one of its subdisciplines, first of all Ottoman and Modern Turkish Studies.
-My remarks include addenda of unequal value as a token of recognition to an author who introduces herself as a Seiteneinsteigerin (“lateral entrant”) from General or Modern History to late Ottoman Studies.
+The following cannot do sufficient justice to Milz’s book’s contribution to the history of the Ottoman world at the beginning of the twentieth century and to Persian and Turkish studies.
+Although the author herself emphasises that she did not intend to contribute to the history of Islamic Studies, her biography is undoubtedly an important new asset for more than one of its subdisciplines, above all Ottoman and Modern Turkish Studies.
+My remarks include addenda of unequal value as a token of recognition for an author who introduces herself as a Seiteneinsteigerin (“lateral entrant”) from general or modern history to late Ottoman Studies.